delabassee/odl2021-lab/lab10-instanceof.md

 ## Wrap-up

-In this exercise, you have used the **pattern matching for instanceof** feature, previewed in Java 14 and Java 15, and slated to be made standard and permanent in Java 16.
+In this exercise, you have used the **pattern matching for instanceof** feature, previewed in Java 14 and Java 15, and has been made a standard and permanent feature in Java 16.

 The **pattern matching for instanceof** feature unarguably simplifies the code but in this particular scenario, the '`if … else if …`' chain makes this code repetitive and potentially brittle!
 Wouldn't it be nice to use a `switch` instead of this '`if … else if …`' chain?
 In fact, the **pattern matching for instanceof** feature along with the **Switch Expression** feature (see Lab 9), the traditional Switch statement, the **Records** feature (see Lab 7) and the **Sealed Class** feature (see Lab 8) will enable, in the near future, powerful pattern matching in the Java platform, including the ability to do pattern matching with Switch.